Signs of a Strong Immune System (+ Tips to Help it Thrive)

 When was the last time you felt truly healthy?
 For me, it comes in waves.
 It can be easy to slip into a pattern of ignoring the minor things that trouble you throughout the day.
 Like the occasional stuffy nose, to morning (and afternoon, and evening) grogginess.
 Wake up exhausted and just power through… sound familiar?

 However, frequently looking past these minor troubles can eventually snowball into something more serious, like chronic health issues.
 So, sit down, take a deep breath, and learn how to understand and improve your immune system.
-These signs of a strong immune system can help you stay on the lookout for when you’re on the up and up.

 What is the Immune System?